HerrSchtevie/Journals-of-Jyggalag/README.md

 **Space required:** ~150GB Download Size / ~100GB Install Size / ~250GB Total

-See how to set up a page file here: [Tom's Hardware Guide](https://www.tomshardware.com/news/how-to-manage-virtual-memory-pagefile-windows-10,36929.html)

 ## 🔥 Installation Instructions

 ### ❗ Important
 - **Anniversary Edition (AE) is a hard requirement.** This modlist will not work correctly with Standard Skyrim Special Edition (SSE).

 1. **Download Wabbajack** from [Wabbajack.org](https://www.wabbajack.org/) if you have not already.
-2. **Create a clean installation of Skyrim Anniversary Edition (AE required).**
+2. **Create a clean installation of Skyrim Anniversary Edition (AE required).
+Plenty of great video tutorials on this (https://www.youtube.com/watch?v=B1QyAj4c564&ab_channel=GamerPoets)**
 3. **Open Wabbajack** and search for **Journals of Jyggalag (JOJ)** in the modlist browser.
 4. **Click on the JOJ modlist** and choose your installation directory.
+The installtion and downlaods do not have to be on the same drive, but the installtion MUST be on a SSD.
 5. **Click Start** and wait for the installation to complete.
 Wabbajack will handle the entire process automatically.

 ### Post-Installation Steps